-I am a Senior Research Fellow and Evidence Based Practice Professorial Unit Coordinator at the Centre for Research in Evidence-Based Practice at Bond University and have worked part-time in community pharmacy for over 10-years.
-I hold a Bachelor of Pharmacy (First Class Honours), Graduate Certificate in Pharmacy Practice, PhD and recently completed Graduate Certificate in Data Science from Monash University.
+I am an Assistant Professor and Evidence-Based Practice Professorial Unit Coordinator at the Institute for Evidence-Based Healthcare at Bond University and am a registered pharmacist.
+I hold a Bachelor of Pharmacy (First Class Honours), Graduate Certificate in Pharmacy Practice, Graduate Certificate in Data Science, and PhD from Monash University.

 My teaching interests include:

 - Mathematics: basic calculus and statistics for health professionals

 While I am interested in general clinical research methodology, my research interests include:

 - Clinician research engagement and development

 - Research waste